lfourestier/Agilitest/README.md

 ## Introduction:

-More than just a script, the Scripts/RunTest.py is the pilar of a full Continuous Integration (CI) and Test Driven process, working with different languages and well-know test frameworks and specifically well designed for Agile Test Driven Methodology.
+More than just a script, the Scripts/RunTest.py is the pilar of a full Continuous Integration (CI) and Test Driven process, working with different languages and well-know test frameworks and specifically well designed for Agile Test Driven Methodology ([See ATDM](Doc/ATDM.md)).

 It can be called from a CI build system such as Jenkins to insure that any changes in the code are automatically validated, and then generating for you a centralized test report, concatenating any test framework results into one clear and understandable report.

 No need to maintain test specifications files, test sources, test reports, test synthesis anymore.
 It does it for you!

-## Licence

-Free to use at your own responsibility.

-## Get started

-For the impatient.

-- Clone the repo
-- Build Test/Gtest/main.cpp, Test/Gtest/OperationsCppTestSuite.cpp and the Test/Gtest/Gtest/ directory (Google test framework) to get a Gtest app up and running.
-- Adapt Test/Commands.cfg to the location of your Gtest executable:
- - Adapt that line: "Location/Exe --gtest_filter=@SUITE.@CASE --gtest_output=xml:@RESULT"
-- Go to Scripts/
-- call "python RunTest.py -d ../Test/Gtest -c ../Test/Commands.cfg -r ../Test/TestReport.csv -s ../Test/TestSynthesis.csv"
-- check the result files:
- - Test/TestReport.csv
- - Test/TestSynthesis.csv

-For more:
-- "python RunTest.py -h"

-For development please go to [Development documentation](Doc/DEV.md)

-## Project content

-The project directories are made as if it was a normal C/C++ or java project on which you would run RunTest.
-- README.md is that file
-- Doxyfile is the doxygen config file for the test documentation generation
-- Doc/
- * html/ contains the result of doxygen ran on the Test/ directory (See Doxyfile)
- * Mgt/ contains interesting process documents as the "Iteration Documentation" which explains this test process and a bit more (Free for you own info)
-- Scripts/ contains the RunTest.py and its modules
- * Lib/ contains the modules used by RunTest.py
-- Src/ contains fake source code that will be used as source under test.
-- Test/ contains all the test framework templates compatible with RunTest.py and that you can copy.

-# get into real business

-## Agile Test Driven Methodology (ATDM)

-Agile Test Driven Methodology is simple: "You define your User Story (US) acceptance tests before any anything else in your US lifecycle".
-Where a US acceptance test is a functional scenario prooving/validating one of your US requirements.
-It could be:
-- Behavioral Driven Development:
- - Given...
- - When...
- - Then...
-- Model based Testing
-- Or just simple hand written scenarios.

-Up to you.

-### US Lifecycle in ATDM using RunTest

-As a summary, this is what a US lifecycle could be in ATDM using RunTest:
-1. Define the US acceptance tests using the RunTest synthax directly into the test sources.
- * RunTest will detect automatically the changes and, through jenkins, update the test report with the newly specified tests.
-2. Implement acceptance tests within the same file
- * RunTest will again detect automatically the changes and, through jenkins, update the test report with the newly implemented test results (Most probably all failing without the functionality being implemented).
-3. Implement your functionality
- * RunTest will again detect automatically the changes and, through jenkins, update the test report with the new functionality test results.

-## RunTest Philosophy:
+### RunTest Philosophy:

 The RunTest philosophy is to simplify to the max the overheads:
 - Minimizing the numbers of documents to edit